ayoolaolafenwa/TrainNLP/README.md

 ```

 Finally we train the model and used *Perplexity* as the metric for evaluating the trained models.
 The lower the *Perplexity* the better the model.
-We trained for 6 epochs and the lowest perplexity was *10.7*, you can train for longer epochs to get the lowest Perplexity possible.
+We trained for 6 epochs and the lowest perplexity is *10.7*, you can train for longer epochs to get the lowest Perplexity possible.
 The model directory is *MLP_TrainedModels* where the trained models are stored.
 **Note:** The full training code is [here](https://github.com/ayoolaolafenwa/TrainNLP/blob/main/train_masked_language_model.py)